sisoje/viewmodelify-swift/README.md

   }
 }
 ```
-Oh no!
 Now we have more business-logic and the state inside the View...

 ### Give us patterns Apple or we are doomed!
 This looks like a crap to a clean-coder dev.
 Our business-logic is increasing the `age` in the middle of the View.
-How do we fix this Apple crap!?
+How do we fix this Apple crap?

-# Unlearning the MV*
+# Apple killed MVVM
-Real devs need a pattern, a **solid** name for it, and then stick to that pattern no matter what.
-Could we make it look like a good old MVVM?
+Real devs need a pattern, a **solid** name for it, and then stick to that pattern no matter what.\
+SwiftUI view is actually a **M**odel with a body **F**unction.
 ### It has to be a **MF** pattern?
-Its a **M**odel with a body **F**unction.
 But that name should be banned.
+We also have a **S**tate and a **F**unction.
 ### Is it a new **SF** pattern from Apple?
-We have a **S**tate and a **F**unction.
-Apple loves **SF** that would be a perfect name.
+That would be a perfect name for Apple they love SF, but thats not a good practice.
-### Introducing VM
+### Introducing VM in SwiftUI
 All great devs use some kind of MV* pattern.
+MVVM proved to be a great success.
 Lets couple state and functions together to a mishmash class and call it a view-model:
 ```
 class SFViewmodel: ObservableObject {
     @Published var age = 21
     func makeBirthdayParty() { age += 1 }
 }
 ```
-But wait, our button is also just a value, a model.
+Our button is also just a value, a model.
 It is part of our business-logic so lets complete our viewmodel:
 ```
 extension SFViewmodel {
     var body: some View { Button("My \(age + 1). bithday party", action: makeBirthdayParty) }
 }
 ```
 ### ViewModel = Model = View!
 Look, we did a complete View -> ViewModel rewrite.
 We reinvented SwiftUI only now it is a reference-type crap, with memory leaks and shit!
-Yes there is a referrence cycle there already!
+We captured `self` in the button already.
+Its very easy to make leaks.

 ### But its testablah
-Maybe, but it can never be a SwiftUI view because its a class, a reference-type.
-We can not inject environment into a class.
-We can inject environment only into a value that is a SwiftUI view.
-So its not even properly testable in SwiftUI.
-Apple does not support this crap.
+Maybe, but it is a class, a reference-type.
+We can not inject environment inside a class.
+We can inject environment only into a value type that is inside SwiftUI view hierarchy.
+Whats the point of testing something that does not work properly?

 ### But Apple made ObservableObject for a reason
-Yes, Apple made ObservableObject when we want to create a state that outlives the current view so other views can attach to that state using ObservedObject or EnvironmentObject.
-Apple did not make ObservableObject so you can copy code from a struct and paste it to a class and make a crappy replica of SwiftUI.
+Yes, Apple made ObservableObject when we want to use a state that outlives the current view so we can attach to that state using ObservedObject or EnvironmentObject.
+Apple did not make ObservableObject so you can copy code from a struct and paste it to a class.

-# Apple killed MVVM
+# Decoupling
-What if we could write this viewmodel as a value type and have it decoupled from the parent view?
+As our projekct grows some view will get bigger and it would be good to decouple some parts out of the view.
 ### Decoupled is good, right?
-Well, not always, you need to glue decoupled parts together eventually, and glue can be messy...
+Well, not always, because you need to glue decoupled parts together eventually, and glue can be messy...
 But it makes Uncle Bob happy because you can **test** decoupled parts in isolation.
+### Decouple without breaking
+Decoupling using ObservableObject proved to be a major fail.
+We have to find a way that does not break things.
-### Values decoupled
+### DynamicProperty
-Here is how to make a value-type model with the full-blown support from Apple:
+DynamicProperty allows us to use value types and will work inside view hierachies:
 ```
 @propertyWrapper struct AgeModel: DynamicProperty {
     @State var age: Int = 21